A Survey of AI-Generated Video Evaluation: Alignment with Human Perception

+Early NR-VQA algorithms are often designed to address specific types of distortions, such as those caused by transmission or compression artifacts \cite{Codec_Analysis, Channel_Induced_Distortion, coding_artifacts, Predictive, Degraded_and_Enhanced, high_definition}.
+Their methods are usually statistical-based, which leverage handcrafted machine learning matrices, such as SVM\cite{SVM}, to train regression models for perceptual quality prediction\cite{VMAF, Codec_Analysis, Blind_Prediction, A_Completely_Blind, Spatiotemporal_Statistics, Spatio_Temporal_Measures}.
 More contemporary methods adopt complex neural networks such as CNN\cite{CNN}, ViT\cite{ViT}, or Swin-Transformer\cite{swim} to extract a vast array of perceptually relevant features\cite{MDTVSFA, FR_NR_VQA,GSTVQA, FANet, Zoom_VQA, VQT}, processing videos in an end-to-end manner.
 Some of these methods extract multi-scale features to capture both global and local information, which helps in modeling different levels of perceptual quality\cite{HVS_5M, Light_VQA, Zoom_VQA}.
+Given the subjective nature of video quality assessment, recent models are increasingly looking at ways to decompose a single no-reference VQA score into multiple dimensions \cite{COVER, Pro., wu_exploring_2023-1, MD_VQA}, such as aesthetics feature, semantic feature, distortion feature, motion feature, etc. They may adopt domain-fusion or knowledge transfer to incorporate information from different feature dimensions, enhancing the overall understanding of video quality \cite{Ada_DQA, SSL_VQA, PTM_VQA}.
+We summarize the VQA methods discussed in this section chronologically in Figure \ref{fig:human_perception_vqa_forest}.

-Given the subjective nature of video quality assessment, recent models are increasingly looking at ways to decompose a single no-reference VQA score into multiple dimensions \cite{Rich_features, wu_exploring_2023-1, Pro., COVER}, such as aesthetics feature, semantic feature, distortion feature, motion feature, etc. They may adopt domain-fusion or knowledge transfer to incorporate information from different feature dimensions, enhancing the overall understanding of video quality \cite{PTM_VQA, SSL_VQA, Ada_DQA}.
-We summarize the VQA methods discussed in this section chronologically in Table \ref{tab:table2}, while Figure \ref{fig:vqa} provides an overview of these methods categorized by their backbone architecture.
+To provide a clearer organization of the methodological landscape, we categorize existing VQA methods based on their backbone architectures: Statistical-based, CNN-based, Transformer-based, and CLIP-based methods.